Atlanta Dream vs. Connecticut Sun: Betting Trends, Record ATS, Home/Road Splits

 Dream Season Stats

-- The Dream are fourth in the league in points scored (83.5 per game) and second-worst in points allowed (85.8).
+- In 2023, the Dream are fourth in the WNBA on offense (83.0 points scored per game) and second-worst on defense (85.4 points allowed).

-- This season the Dream are ranked seventh in the WNBA in assists at 18.8 per game.
+- This season the Dream are ranked eighth in the WNBA in assists at 17.9 per game.

-- In terms of turnovers, Atlanta is third-worst in the WNBA in committing them (14.5 per game).
-And it is ranked eighth in forcing them (13 per game).
+- Atlanta is the second-worst squad in the league in turnovers per game (15.9) and eighth in turnovers forced (13.4).

-- Atlanta is the second-worst squad in the league in 3-pointers allowed (8.7 per game) and seventh in 3-point percentage defensively (34.7%).
+- Defensively, Atlanta is third-worst in the league in 3-pointers conceded per game at 8.0.
+It is sixth in 3-point percentage allowed at 33.3%.

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.